Your Practice. Your Way.

 • Full autonomy and control over all business decisions

-• 100% ownership of equity and profits
+• Full ownership of firm equity and profits (unless you choose to sell or bring in

 • Complete freedom in selecting custodian, technology, and service providers